isomerpages/psd-publicservice/_what-we-do/Explore Sectors.md

 </p>
 <hr>
 <h4><strong>Shape Our Society</strong></h4>
 <p>Envision a more connected, cohesive, and resilient Singapore?
-We're seeking
+We're looking
-individuals passionate about enriching lives, ensuring community success, and contributing to a stronger, happier nation.
-Join us in shaping Singapore's future – where your efforts make a lasting impact on society.</p>
+for individuals passionate about enriching lives, ensuring community success, and contributing to a stronger, happier nation.
+Your efforts make a lasting impact on society, shaping a stronger and harmonious Singapore for the future.</p>
 <p>
 <br><strong>Find out more about the various agencies that connects and builds Singapore’s social compact. [link to info on MCCY, MOE, MOH and MSF - these pages should be housed under 2.2]&nbsp;</strong>
 <br>